2017 European Academic Network

 Daryl McCarthy serves as Vice President of Academic Programs and Strategy with Forum of Christian Leaders (FOCL).
 Besides directing the ELF Academic Network, he also directs the Cambridge Scholars Network.
 Daryl has traveled to more than 55 nations speaking at universities, conferences, and churches.
 In 1988 he helped start Global Scholars and served as President until 2014.
-Daryl has earned degrees from Fuller Theological Seminary, Nazarene Theological Seminary, and Trinity Evangelical Divinity School.
+Daryl has earned a doctorate from Fuller Theological Seminary, as well as graduate degrees from Nazarene Theological Seminary and Trinity Evangelical Divinity School.
 Daryl and his wife Dr. Teri McCarthy lived in Lithuania 2010-2015 where they taught at Lithuania University of Educational Sciences in Vilnius.
-They have a son and a daughter who are both married and five grandchildren.
+They have a son and a daughter who are both married and they have five grandchildren.

 Kirsten Birkett trained in science at the University of New South Wales with a PhD in history and philosophy of science.
 She worked for ten years in Christian publishing while teaching at the Universities of New South Wales and University of Sydney, as well as teaching and studying at Moore Theological College.
 During this time she wrote a number of articles and books on the relationship between Christianity and science, as well as other topics.
 Since 2005 Kirsten has lived in London, teaching at Oak Hill Theological College.
 She now lectures undergraduate courses in philosophy and ethics and reading Calvin's Institutes.
 At the master's level she teaches a module in science and theology.
 She is a Latimer Trust Research Fellow.